 - A detailed statement of the proposed program or activity.
-Please include its intended outcome, projected duration, anticipated cost and relationship to the Vision/Mission of the Institute.
+Please include its intended outcome, projected duration, anticipated cost and relationship to the Vision/Mission of Roshan Cultural Heritage Institute.

 - An itemized budget setting forth all anticipated expenses for the program or activity.
 Please also identify all other contributors.

-- If the applicant is an organization: documentation of its non-profit status, its most recent audited financial statement(s), a list of current Board members and their affiliations, a description of internal review procedures for project objectives and implementation, a list of other major supporters or potential supporters for the proposed program or activity, and a list of the organization's past activities and the major supporters of each.
+- If the applicant is an organization: documentation of its nonprofit status (501(c)3 letter of determination from the IRS), its most recent audited financial statement(s), a list of current Board members and their affiliations, a description of internal review procedures for project objectives and implementation, a list of other major supporters or potential supporters for the proposed program or activity, and a list of the organization's past activities and the major supporters of each.

 - If the applicant is an individual: full biographical information, including education, academic or other affiliations, and a list of individuals who may be consulted regarding the applicant’s qualifications.

 - A description of acknowledgment given to Roshan Cultural Heritage Institute, including the use of our name and/or logo in all products resulting from work funded in whole or in part by our grant.
 Forums for such acknowledgment might include, but not limited to: website, press releases, books, articles, catalogs, brochures, magazines, exhibitions, educational or community outreach materials, conferences, and other events.